science-en-poche/yelandur/API.md

 }
 ```

-If no profile is found, and empty array is returned (instead of a
+If no profile is found, an empty array is returned (instead of a
 `404`).

 ##### `POST`